jhipster/generator-jhipster/CONTRIBUTING.md

 To submit an RFC follow those steps:

-1. Discuss the RFC proposal with the core team through Github issues or other channels
+1. Discuss the RFC proposal with the core team through GitHub issues or other channels
-2. Create the initial Github issue for the Feature Request if it doesn't already exist
+2. Create the initial GitHub issue for the Feature Request if it doesn't already exist
 3. Copy the `rfcs/0-jhipster-rfc-template.md` to `rfcs/${featureRequestIssueNumber}-my-feature-request-name.md`
 4. Fill in the RFC, make sure to complete every required section
 5. Submit the RFC as a Pull Request with the summary of the proposal in the PR description